tfrce/project-megaphone/README.md

 **If you own a website, no matter how big or small, we need your help to get the word out and make the rally a success**.

 Government surveillance is a grave challenge to privacy of the Internet, and threatens our ability to communicate and conduct transactions privately online.
-If you want surveillance to stop, join us.

 ## How it works